ember-nexus/api/docs/api-endpoints/user/post-token.md

 The request must contain the following attributes:

-- `type`: Containing the content "Token".
+- `type`: Containing the content `Token`.
 No other values are currently possible.
 - `uniqueUserIdentifier`: Some attribute uniquely identifying a user, normally an email address.
 Can be configured.
 - `password`: The plain text password of the user.
 - `data`: Object of properties, optional.